ftimarah/ftimarah/README.md

 👋 Hi, I’m Fatima

-👀 I’m interested in Full Stack Development :)
+👀 I’m interested in Full Stack Development :) I have worked with Reactjs, Python, Flask, Java, MySQL, and PostgreSQL.

 💞️ I want to improve the world!